 The 2008 economic troubles seem to be blamed on the subprime mortgage market.
 The subprime mortgage industry began to feel the effects of a looming crisis, and it spread across different areas of the economy.
-To understand the financial lessons from the economic slow down you need to understand why it happened.
-Why did this start and how will it affect you in the long run?
+To understand the financial lessons from the economic slowdown, you need to understand why it happened.

 The bailouts and the use of golden parachutes for the executives that led their companies into needing bailouts led to the Occupy Wall Street movement in 2011.

 The movement focused on the inequality between the world's wealthiest and the other 99% of the world's population. many people who graduated during the economic crisis had a difficult time finding jobs.
-The bailouts may have save a few companies, but did not seem to have the hoped for effect on the economy as it continued to struggle for several more years.
+The bailouts may have saved a few companies but did not seem to have the hoped-for effect on the economy as it continued to struggle for several more years.